Golden Sahara II Vintage Autonomous Concept Restored For Geneva

 Braking was also handled by a primitive electronic system that would detect obstacles in the car's path and apply the brakes automatically.
 The car could be driven by remote control, and the doors could open automatically, used to great effect in the Hollywood classic "Cinderfella," where the Golden Sahara II starred alongside Jerry Lewis.
 Keep in mind that this was a custom car built in the 1950s without the help of any major auto manufacturers.

 It's hard to properly contextualize just how far ahead of its time the Golden Sahara II was.
-In those days, fitting a then-new, small-block Chevrolet V8 in a Ford Model T roadster was still considered cutting-edge in car customizing circles (incidentally, Jim Street also owned Kookie's Car, the car that arguably started the "T-bucket" craze).
+In those days, fitting a giant V8 in a Ford Model T roadster was still considered cutting-edge in car customizing circles (incidentally, Jim Street also owned Kookie's Car, the car that arguably started the "T-bucket" craze).

-The most dynamic visual element of that car is one that still draws the same attention now as it did nearly seventy years ago.
+The most dynamic visual element of that car is one that still draws the same attention now as it did sixty years ago.
 In the 1950s, Goodyear developed Neothane, a see-through, synthetic rubber.
-Tires made from Neothane by pouring the material, in its liquid form, into a mold.
+Tires were made from Neothane by pouring the material, in its liquid form, into a mold.
 This is very different from the traditional form of tire construction that uses plies of solid rubber to build a tire in layers.

 Neothane's most interesting feature was that it was translucent.
 Neothane tires were lit from the inside, creating a dramatic glowing effect.
 Saying that it increased nighttime visibility would be an understatement.
 Goodyear produced a set of Neothane tires for the Golden Sahara II, and the custom car toured the country as a technology demonstrator.